curl/everything-curl/usingcurl/verbose.md

 connections, so the connection counter may increase or not increase depending on what curl decides it needs to do.

-If we use an HTTPS:// URL instead of an HTTP one, there will also be a whole bunch of lines explaining how curl uses CA certs to verify the server's certificate and some details from the server's certificate, etc. Including which ciphers were selected and more TLS details.
+If we use an `HTTPS://` URL instead of an HTTP one, there are also a whole bunch of lines explaining how curl uses CA certs to verify the server's certificate and some details from the server's certificate, etc. Including which ciphers were selected and more TLS details.

-In addition to the added information given from curl internals, the -v verbose mode will also make curl show all headers it sends and receives.
-For protocols without headers (like FTP, SMTP, POP3 and so on), we can consider commands and responses as headers and they will thus also be shown with -v.
+In addition to the added information given from curl internals, the `-v` verbose mode also makes curl show all headers it sends and receives.
+For protocols without headers (like FTP, SMTP, POP3 and so on), we can consider commands and responses as headers and they thus also are shown with `-v`.

-If we then continue the output seen from the command above (but ignore the actual HTML response), curl will show:
+If we then continue the output seen from the command above (but ignore the actual HTML response), curl shows:

     > GET / HTTP/1.1
     > Host: example.com